 Each member of the Human Resources and Compensation Committee has direct experience that is relevant to his or her responsibilities in executive compensation, as well as the skills and experience necessary to enable him or her to make decisions as to the suitability of the Corporation's policies and practices in this regard.
-These skills were acquired, among other things, through their experience in large part as president of a business or president and chief executive officer where the human resources function is or was directly reporting to such person or as a member of senior management of organizations.
+These skills were acquired, among other things, through their experience in large part as president of a business or president and chief executive officer where the human resources function is or was directly reporting to such person or as a member of senior management of organizations or as a member of a human resources committee of a board of directors.
 Please see Section 3.1 of this Circular for more detailed biographical information concerning members of the Human Resources and Compensation Committee.
-For example, Ms. Côté was, until recently, a member of the Human Resources Committee of Finning International Inc. and is Chair of the Board of Royal Bank of Canada and Ms. Martini is a member of the Governance, Compensation and Nominating Committee of CT Real Estate Investment Trust, both publicly traded issuers.
+For example, Ms. Côté was President and Chief Executive Officer of Rio Tinto Alcan during more than five year and occupied various other positions in senior management of Alcan Inc. during many years; she was a member of the Human Resources Committee of Finning International Inc. and is Chair of the Board of Royal Bank of Canada and Ms. Martini is a member of the Governance, Compensation and Nominating Committee of CT Real Estate Investment Trust, all publicly traded issuers.
 Ms. Martini also has financial expertise with respect to executive compensation acquired, amongst others, as a member of the Audit Committee (Chair) of CT Real Estate Investment Trust and has served as Chair of the Audit Committee of another publicly traded company.
 Ms. Martini worked in an accounting firm and also sits on the Audit Committee of the Corporation.
 Mr. Raymond has acquired extensive expertise in the fields of executive compensation and talent management as a senior executive with CIBC World Markets Inc. as well as through working for many years in the field of mergers and acquisitions.
-In connection with their various responsibilities, all of these directors have also implemented and managed compensation policies and practices, including with respect to salary policies, components of management compensation, succession plans, pension plans and other types of incentive programs.
+Mr. Serge Boulanger has also gained expertise in the field of compensation and talent management as well as financial expertise regarding executive compensation while he was a member of the executive team of METRO Inc. In connection with their various responsibilities, all of these directors have also implemented and managed compensation policies and practices, including with respect to salary policies, components of management compensation, succession plans, pension plans and other types of incentive programs.